bardunbar/jam_template/README.md

 **Here is a simple template for getting up and running with Godot quickly**

+This is a simple Godot project that contains three basic screens; a main menu, an empty game scene, and a pause menu overlay.
+However the primary goal of this template is to accelerate the process of building and deploying the game to [itch.io](https://itch.io/).

 ## GitHub Actions

 This project is set up with a GitHub action that automatically builds and deploys to Web, Windows, MacOS, and Linux.